Tayoso/find_my_car/README.md

 - Question 6
-I want a bmw under 20k
+I want 2 bm under 20k
 How many passengers will be in the car?
 (3-5 or 6-8)
 5
 What body type do you prefer? (e.g., SUV, hatchback, saloon, estate)